gdrplatform/gDRplots/gDRplots/README.md

 # gDRcomponents
-The `gDRplots` package is intended to store functions for all gDR visualisations and their dedicated helpers.
+The `gDRplots` package is intended to store functions for all gDR visualizations and their dedicated helpers.

 # Website
 A package website is available under [this link](...).